Governance

 Each school in the SJSCAT has a local governing body, which is a committee appointed by the Board to conduct three core governance functions at local level: ensuring clarity of Catholic vision, ethos and strategic direction; holding school leaders to account for educational performance and ensuring money is well spent.
 Local governing bodies are accountable to the Board of Directors and must follow Trust priorities when exercising their responsibilities.
 The powers, constitution and proceedings of local governing bodies are set out formally in a Scheme of Delegation and a Delegation Matrix.
 Use these links to find out more about our local governing bodies and how they function.

-St John XXIII Catholic Primary School Local Governing Body
+St Augustine's Catholic Primary School

-St Joseph's Catholic Primary School, Maida Vale, Local Governing Body
+St Joseph’s Catholic Primary School, Cadogan Street

 Governance Documents